nuivall/alternator-dynamo-bench/README.md

 2. Do benchmarking (see #Benchmarking DynamoDB or #Benchmarking Alternator)
 3. Run `terraform destroy` when you're done with the instances and table

+TODO: add info about -var-file and cloud token

 # Benchmarking DynamoDB

 0. Optionally adjust values in `variables.tf` and `basic-dynamodb-table` resource in main.tf